 For instance, we can provide cultural property certificates for cultural goods that are subject to some regulation due to their technique, value or seniority - to note this certificate to leave France has a maximum validation period of 4 months.
 We also provide export permits to ship outside Europe, which have a shorter validation period of 2 months.
 Furthermore, another service that we can provide is CITES formalities for works consisting of elements from species protected by the Washington Convention or by community regulation.
 The application of re-export permits is valid for a period of 2 months and is offered at a fixed price of €50.

-III- Tips & Information
+III- Tips & Information about Art shipping

 Below you will find key practical information about shipping in France!

-A- Customs & Taxes in France
+A- Customs & Taxes in France for art shipping

 Taxation depends on many different considerations.
 It is unique for each country since it is established by the government, so the taxes and duties will change according to the typology and commercial value of the merchandise, and the VAT imposed by the country.

 In France, customs are calculated based on the CIF method - in other words, the import duty and taxes are calculated depending on the value of the piece, as well as the shipping costs.